InterLinked1/lbbs/README.md

 - Native realtime chat

-- Internet Relay Chat client and server, with native Discord relay
+- Internet Relay Chat client and server, with native IRC and Discord relays

 - TDD/TTY (telecommunications device for the deaf) support